 Each home-delivered meal provides one-third of daily nutritional requirements.
 Meals are prepared from scratch in the kitchen at the Pacifica Community Center.
 Ready-to-eat meals are delivered to the door by a volunteer Monday through Friday between the hours of 10:45am and 12:30pm.
 A suggested donation of $3.50 per meal is appreciated for those 60 years and older.
-No eligible individual shall be denied participation because of failure or inability to contribute.
+No eligible individual shall be denied participation in Meals on Wheels because of failure or inability to contribute.

 To apply for Meals on Wheels service, please call Ann Cooney, Meals on Wheels Coordinator, at 650-738-7350.
 The Meals on Wheels Coordinator will make an appointment to visit the applicant in their home shortly before or after they begin receiving meals.
 The Coordinator will discuss health conditions and living situations and provide information about other applicable services that are available.

 Meals on Wheels Team

 Meals on Wheels volunteers are always needed and appreciated!
-It is especially rewarding to make deliveries with a friend!
+It is especially rewarding to make deliveries with a friend.
 If you are interested in delivering meals to homebound individuals, please contact Ann Cooney, Meals on Wheels Coordinator at 650-738-7350.

-2015 March for Meals Pictured are Mayor Karen Ervin and Volunteer Esther Lafayette
+Pictured are Mayor Karen Ervin and Volunteer Esther Lafayette